 The biggest problem many businesses have with social media is that there is no clear-cut strategy.
-As it is a ‘new’ medium, many businesses overlook the importance in planning and strategizing how to make best use of social platforms.
+As it is a ‘new’ medium, many businesses overlook the importance in planning and strategizing how to make best use of social platforms, this can be fixed with the appropriate Seo services.

-Despite many big businesses’ approach — appointing the young intern in the office to manage your social media strategy — this isn’t really the best route to go, and a lot more effort needs to go into what you say, how you say it and even where it’s said.
+Despite many big businesses’ approach — appointing the young intern in the office to manage your social media and pre marketing advertising strategies— this isn’t really the best route to go, and a lot more effort needs to go into what you say, how you say it and even where it’s said.

 1. Social media falls flat if you don’t have anything to say